 Credit risk is defined as the risk that a customer or counterparty will be unable or unwilling to meet a commitment that it has entered into and that pledged collateral does not fully cover amounts due to the Issuer.
 The most significant credit risks assumed by the Issuer arise from mortgage lending activities to customers in Ireland.
-Credit risk also arises on funds placed with AIB in respect of derivatives relating to interest rate risk management and on funds placed with other third parties.
+Credit risk also arises on funds placed with other banks in respect of derivatives relating to interest rate risk management.